luistar/studeo/README.md

 as it will provide indexing by link.
 Only the authentication and authorization system will initially depend on phpbb USERS table.
 Other options shall be added as the project grows.

+# Technology
+Studeo is built using CakePHP, Twitter Bootstrap, JQuery, MySQL.